New Agribusiness courses for NCEA levels 2 and 3

 St Paul’s Collegiate School, with considerable agribusiness sector support, has for three years, been working to develop and deliver an achievement standards based agribusiness programme to secondary schools in New Zealand that meets the sector’s long term needs to develop highly skilled and motivated young people, required for a sustainable future of the primary sector.

-St Paul’s Collegiate School’s initiative to develop a new achievement standards based Agribusiness programme at NCEA Levels 2 and 3 has been taken up by the Ministry of Education and NZQA, and the intention is to have a fully resourced Agribusiness teaching and learning programme available to all New Zealand secondary schools by 2018.
+St Paul’s Collegiate School’s initiative to develop a new achievement standards based Agribusiness programme at NCEA Levels 2 and 3 has been taken up by the Ministry of Education and NZQA, and a fully resourced Agribusiness teaching and learning programme is now available to all New Zealand secondary schools.